bmc/mc-endless-dispenser/README.md

 An endless dispenser will behave _exactly_ like a regular dispenser, until there's only one item left in the dispenser's inventory.
-When the endless dispenser has dispensed its last item, the EndlessDispenser plugin will reload the dispenser with a single item of the same time.
+When the endless dispenser has dispensed its last item, the EndlessDispenser plugin will reload the dispenser with a single item of the same type.
 This behavior has several implications:

 1. You only have to put a single item in the dispenser.
 It'll dispense and